glamorous-noob/pwn_adventure_3/README.md

 - There are probably better tutorials and write-ups elsewhere (like LiveOverflow's one which I still haven't watched), but I still want to document how I did
 - I am a non-native English speaker.
 Just ignore language mistakes unless the sentence really doesn't make any sense.
 In which case, please do inform glamorous_noob.
 (Thank you!)
 - As a glamorous noob, I would be happy to get useful RE tips, may it be to improve the reliability, the elegancy, or the speed of my solutions.

+### Progress made

+#### Client-side hacks

+As you'll see if you read the first episode, I decided to work locally first.
+All of the episodes made so far are about local patches.
+No server side yet.

+- **Episode 1:** Discovering the game
+- **Episode 2:** Getting played by my laziness & Ghidra
+- **Episode 3:** Infinite mana
+- **Episode 4:** Infinite health
+- **Episode 5:** Free stuff in shops

+#### Server-side hacks

+Should be here any minute now.
+Just, try refreshing your browser.
+And restart your computer.
+A LOT.
+At least 5 times a day.
+Computers love that shit.